OpenCVBlueprints/OpenCVBlueprints/installation_tutorials/installation_linux.md

 Now, your basic system is set up to go and be installed.

-## Running CMAKE to configure, build and install OpenCV 3
+## Running CMake to configure, build and install OpenCV 3

 Start by navigating to the build directory inside your OpenCV folder.
 Fire up the building process by executing

 `cmake-gui ..`

-which basically fires up the CMAKE graphical interface (a bit easier to configure for new users).
+which basically fires up the CMake graphical interface (a bit easier to configure for new users).
 Of course, if you have a non-graphical Linux system, you might want to try the `ccmake` package which can be installed through `sudo apt-get install cmake-curses-gui`.

 The first window you will get is, a window asking you to define where your source folder and build folder are.
 However, since we ran the `cmake` command from the correct folder, pointing it to the source folder which is one level up using the `..` syntax, we are already set up correctly.
 Now, hit the `Configure` button!